- Rational Approaches to Healing

 Body Indicators.
 Some external indicators of weak lung function include blueness of the sclera (white part of the eyes), blueness of the nails, tip of the nose or tongue; and clubbed nails – that curve downward over the finger tips.
 Shoulder and rib problems point to the lung.

 Traditional Chinese Medicine (TCM) Indicators.
 The quality of the skin is an indicator of lung and large intestine function and health.
 The skin and mucosa are fortified by well working lung and large intestine…or not.
-Nose issues are indicators of poor lung and large intestine function (polyps, sores, itching, chronic issues with the skin around the nose, etc.) as are anomalies on the ring finger only (crooked, painful, swelling), and metallic or fishy odors in the mouths or in the perspiration.
-The lung and large intestines are damaged by grief and rebalanced by ‘letting it go’.
+Nose issues are indicators of poor lung and large intestine function (polyps, sores, itching, chronic issues with the skin around the nose, etc.) as are anomalies on the ring finger only (crooked, painful, swelling), and metallic or fishy odors in the mouth or in the perspiration.
+The lung and large intestines are damaged by grief and rebalanced by ‘letting it go‘.
 Lung and large intestine people’s decisions are governed by the thought: Why won’t my dream come true?
 Those given to having their way (dream come true) can balance these organs by the regular practice of letting it go.

 Lung and large intestine people don’t like to lay down for long periods of time – like children that won’t nap or take very short naps.

 German New Medicine Indicators.
 The damaging issue according to German New Medicine is a ‘morsel conflict’.
 The ‘morsel’ conflicts basically characterize how we handle what life throws at us, that is, situations, accidents, bills, deadlines, moves, severed relationships that are usually an unexpected BIG deal.
 Examples would be a sudden change at work or home that you are not sure how to handle.
 So when a life situation (morsel) comes at us, can we ‘digest/absorb/process’ it (stomach, intestines), and ‘let it go’ (large intestine/rectum).
 Our language often betrays what our ‘morsel’ is when we say things like, “I can’t get over it”, “..handle it”, “…let it go”, “…get past it”, etc. The ‘it’ is your morsel, and, where you are stuck in your processing of that ‘it’ helps determine where your tissues are being affected.
 There is usually anger associated with this inability which Dr Hamer calls indigestible anger.
-The remedy that GNM offers is life counseling to help you to come to peaceful terms with your ‘it’.
+The remedy that GNM offers is life counseling to help you to come to peaceful terms with your ‘it’ so you can let it go.

 The Lung/Sinus Mucus and ‘Plan B‘